Waiyan-Tun/Automated_RootCauseAnalyzer/README.md

 - **Database Connectivity**: Supports MySQL and SQLite databases.
 - **Data Retrieval**: Filters data by state, date range, and selected tables.
 - **Rule-Based Analysis**: Applies JSON-defined rules to predict outcomes (OK/NG) and identify root causes.
+- **Analysis without rules for new projects**: Programmed to do the analysis without the rules for the new projects which do not have have enought data to generate the rules.
+Instead of rules.json, user has to add features(column names) to count the Pass/Fail of each features and plot the top 5 columns with most fails count as the root causes.
 - **HTML Reports**: Generates reports with KPIs, embedded charts (pie/bar), and troubleshooting tables.
 - **Auto-Run Mode**: Automates data retrieval, analysis, and report generation based on saved configurations.
 - **Dialogs**: Provides `PreviewDialog` for tabular data previews and `VisualDialog` for chart visualizations.